cosma/simple-state-machine/README.md

         .
         .
     }
 }
 ```

 ### Defining Conditions ###

-A transition between states is possible directly when there is no condition or,
+A Transition between states is possible directly when there is no condition or,
 if there is a condition, only when that condition is true.

-A Condition must extend \Cosma\SimpleStateMachine\AbstractCondition class
+All Conditions must extend \Cosma\SimpleStateMachine\AbstractCondition class

 ```php
 namespace namespace \MyProject\PriceStateMachine\Conditions;